 Goddio’s in-depth website explains the incredible finds he made during the expedition.
 As is stated on the website, “He has also solved a historic enigma that has puzzled Egyptologists over the years: the archaeological material has revealed that Heracleion and Thonis were in fact one and the same city with two names; Heracleion being the name of the city for the Greeks and Thonis for the Egyptians.”

 Furthermore, it is written on Goddio’s website that: “The objects recovered from the excavations illustrate the cities’ beauty and glory, the magnificence of their grand temples and the abundance of historic evidence: colossal statues, inscriptions and architectural elements, jewelry and coins, ritual objects and ceramics—a civilization frozen in time.”

 The priceless treasures Goddio is responsible for discovering and showing to the modern world include part of the temple dedicated to Amun/Herakles, a colossal red granite statue of the fertility god Hapi, and a bronze statue of the king/god Osiris.

-All the treasures are now in the Grand Egyptian Museum, in Cairo, slated to open later this year.
+All the treasures are now in the Grand Egyptian Museum, in Cairo.